milesperry81/AZMLND-Project-3/README.md

 2. Create a compute instance on which to run Jupyter Notebook.
 STANDARD_DS2_V2 was chosen.
 3. Create a compute cluster for training.
 STANDARD_DS12_V2, max 4 nodes, min 0 nodes, with low priority status was chosen.
 4. The Kaggle dataset was uploaded to the workspace as a registered dataset.
-5. The Automated ML experiment was executed using the notebook /automl.ipynb.
+5. The Automated ML experiment was executed using the notebook 'automl.ipynb'.
 Details:
 	* Load the workspace, dataset and create a new experiment.
 	* Load the compute cluster.
 	* Define the Automated ML settings and configuration.